BobDengue/learngit/readme.txt

 owned by Deng.
 Git.
-git is a free software.
+git is a free software with GPL.